mousepawmedia/devdocs/source/guides/staff.rst

 Enter your time (in hours) on the appropriate box for each day.
-You should also want to include notes on each day (by clicking the pencil), listing the Phabricator objects you worked on (tasks, Differentials, wiki pages, etc.)
+You should also want to include notes on each day (by clicking the pencil), listing the Phabricator objects you worked on (Tasks, Revisions, wiki pages, etc.)

 ..
 WARNING:: These notes are not a replacement for your check-in email.